 open/close all folders

 Voiced by: Sean Connery (workprint), Steve Lively (Allied Filmmakers), Matthew Broderick (Miramax)The Hero, and one of the two titular characters.
 Initially a simple cobbler working in the Golden City, he soon finds himself fighting along Princess Yum-Yum to save their city.

 - Adorkable: Just look at him while he's fixing Yum-Yum's shoe.
 The Miramax version even describes him as being "too shy to speak."

 - Adrenaline Makeover: Tack gains a nice tan by the end.
 See Clark Kent Outfit below.

-- Beware the Nice Ones/Beware the Quiet Ones: Tack isn't one to be messed with.
+- Beware the Quiet Ones: Silent as he is, Tack isn't one to be messed with.